Public sector partnerships in Central England

 - Three Rivers District Council – Supporting the Trust to work with NEET young people in the Three Rivers area.

 - YES Project - The Prince’s Trust is one of nine partners delivering a £1.94m Youth Employability Support (YES) Project in Leicester and Leicestershire.
-The project funded by the Big Lottery and European Social Fund, aims to transform the futures of 400 young people between the ages of 15 and 24, who are currently the furthest from being able to move into employment.
+The project, funded by the Big Lottery and European Social Fund, aims to transform the futures of 400 young people between the ages of 15 and 24, by supporting them to overcome barriers that are preventing them from gaining employment or seeking further education.

 - Youth Motivator - The Youth Motivator in Herts project has been funded through Building Better Opportunities and European Social Fund.
 The aim of the project is to provide individualised tailored support to young people most disadvantaged in the labour market to move towards and into sustained employment, education or training.
 Our role as one of the partners is to raise the profile of the BBO project within The Prince’s Trust partnership network.